discordjs/guide/guide/additional-info/hosting.md

 ### Final steps

 Finally, `cd` into the directory which you have just cloned.
-Install the dependencies by running `npm install`
+Install the dependencies by running `npm install`.

 ::: warning
 Keep in mind your VPS may not have the native modules installed, which you might have required for your project (for example, `make` or `build-essential`).